6888th Central Postal Directory Battalion: United Kingdom

-When the 6888th settled in at Birmingham, "they saw letters stacked to the ceiling of the temporary post office" in unheated converted hangars.
-Some letters had been in the makeshift offices for as long as two years.
-Army officials believed that undelivered mail was "hurting morale."
-Many letters and packages had only the first name of the intended recipient, had a commonly used name or used nicknames.
+Army officials believed that undelivered mail was hurting morale.
+Many letters and packages had only the first name of the intended recipient, a commonly used name, or a nickname.
 There was estimated to be a backlog of 17 million items.

-Early in the operation, a white general attempted to send a white officer to "tell them how to do it right," but Major Adams responded, "Sir, over my dead body, sir!"
-The battalion finished what was supposed to be a six-month task in three months in May 1945.

 The 6888th devised their own system to handle the backlog of mail.
-This included creating and maintaining a card index of names of those with the same or similar names, using military serial numbers to distinguish between them.
-This finally contained 7 million cards.
-The women of the 6888th worked in three different shifts, seven days a week, processing and delivering mail – a morale booster – to fighting troops in Europe.
+This included creating and maintaining a card index, which ultimately contained 7 million cards, of people with the same or similar names, using military serial numbers to distinguish between them.
+The 6888th worked seven days a week, in three shifts, to process and deliver mail to troops fighting in Europe.
 Each shift handled an estimated 65,000 pieces of mail.
-In total, the unit handled mail for over four million military and civilians, as well as clearing backlogs in the UK and France.
+In total, the unit handled mail for over four million military and civilian personnel, and cleared backlogs in the UK and France.

+Early in the operation, a general attempted to send an officer to "tell them how to do it right", but Major Adams responded, "Sir, over my dead body, sir!"
+By the time the same general visited the unit in France, his attitude had changed and he appreciated the 6888th's accomplishments.
+The battalion finished what was supposed to be a six-month task in three months in May 1945.

-The 6888th was a segregated unit, sleeping and eating in different locations from the white, male soldiers.
-They were housed in a former school building, with officers quartered in houses nearby.
-Some of the women felt that the European locals treated them better than people did in the United States.
-However, there was also evidence of sexist and racist treatment by male soldiers.
-Cold weather when they arrived meant the women had to wear coats and extra clothes when working in the unheated post office buildings.
+The Battalion lived and worked in temporary wooden buildings at King Edward's School in Edgbaston, which had been requisitioned in 1939 by the British War Office for use by the British and US armies.
+The 32 officers lived in three houses opposite and, because the 6888th was a segregated unit, the women slept and ate in different locations from the white, male soldiers.
+Cold weather when they arrived meant the women had to wear coats and extra clothes when working in the unheated temporary buildings.

+There was evidence of sexist and racist treatment by male soldiers.
+Some of the women felt that the European local people treated them better than people did in the United States.

-A chaplain working at Birmingham caused problems for Adams, ordering her soldiers not to report to work, but to report to his office, causing them to be AWOL.
-Adams had to "'counsel' him to let the women alone, "reminding him that she was in charge of the women's assignments".
+A male chaplain working at Birmingham caused problems for Adams, ordering her soldiers to report to his office to help him and be counseled instead of reporting to work, causing them to be considered absent without leave (AWOL).
+Adams had to "counsel" him to let the women alone, "reminding him that she was in charge of the women's assignments".